-The CDCAB is an independent sub-committee of the CAC and is a diverse group who represent various community elements with an interest in chemical weapons destruction.
+The CDCAB is an independent sub-committee of the CAC and is a diverse group who represent various community elements with an interest in chemical weapons destruction and closure of the facility.
 The board’s primary objective is to share information and provide input to the CAC and government decision-makers.

 Voting members include representatives from the following organizations:

 - Berea College, Eastern Kentucky University, Madison County Board of Education and Berea Community Schools

 - Chemical Stockpile Emergency Preparedness Program/Madison County Emergency Management Agency